 Returning now to consideration of the full, time-dependent adjustment problem, it is natural to ask how the solution shown in Figure 3.8.2b is established.
-Direct numerical integrations of (3.8.3-3.8.5) for $F_o$ <1 show that a bore is excited when the obstacle is sufficiently high (Figure 3.8.3), just is in a channel.
+Direct numerical integrations of (3.8.3-3.8.5) for F_0 <1 show that a bore is excited when the obstacle is sufficiently high (Figure 3.8.3), just as in a channel.
 The critical obstacle height depends on the topographic shape.
 As the bore moves upstream the pressure gradient associated with the rapid change in depth sets up a geostrophic transverse velocity.
-As the pressure gradient becomes increasingly opposed by the Coriolis acceleration due to the transverse flow, the bore decays and becomes smooth (t=4, 12, 20hr profiles in Figure 3.8.3).
-No perminant alteration of the flow occurs more than a distance $L_d$ upstream of the obstacle.
+As the pressure gradient becomes increasingly opposed by the Coriolis acceleration, due to the transverse flow, the bore decays and becomes smooth (t=4, 12, 20hr profiles in Figure 3.8.3).
+No permanent alteration of the flow occurs more than a distance $\cong L_d$ upstream of the obstacle.
 The main role of the bore is to establish the transition region in which the approaching flow deepens prior to meeting the upstream edge of the obstacle.

 The above model illustrates a number of important departures from hydraulic theory due to wave dispersion.
 First, the flow away from the obstacle is influenced by the shape of the obstacle, not just its height.
 Second, lee waves can arise.
 Both of these features can be expected to arise in other problems when dispersion is present.
 A more important issue concerns the inability of the obstacle to alter the far upstream flow, regardless of the topographic height.
-This arises in the present model not so much because of the presence of dispersion, but more due to the lack of channel walls.
-One ©Pratt and Whitehead 3/10/06 very rough draft-not for distribution might ask why the nondispersive waves corresponding to the shortest wavelengths cannot alter the flow far upstream.
-The answer is that while there waves are too short to feel the effects of rotation over a wave period, they do feel rotation over the period ( $f^{-1}$ ), roughly the time required to move a deformation radius.
+This arises in the present model not so much because of the presence of dispersion, but because to the lack of channel walls.
+One might ask why the dispersive waves corresponding to the shortest wavelengths cannot alter the flow far upstream.
+The answer is that while these waves are too short to feel the effects of rotation over a wave period, they do feel rotation over the period (f^1), roughly the time required to move a deformation radius.
 Rotation in this particular case is also associated with dispersion and thus the upstream influence is limited to a deformation radius from the topography.